Dilip-kumar159/DSA-NMIT/README.md

 # DSA-NMIT
 Lab Programs which is basically on Data Structure Algorithms in C programming.

-List of Programs
+List of Lab Programs

-1. Linear And Binary Search
+1. Linear And Binary Search.

-2. Stack Implementation
+2. Stack Implementation.

-3. Infix To Postfix Conversion
+3. Infix To Postfix Conversion.

+4. Evaluation of Postfix Expression.